 Confidential or non-public information.

 Please note that the opinions and comments expressed on this social media site do not reflect the opinions and positions of the City of Raleigh government, its officers or employees.
-If you have any questions concerning the operation moderated discussions, please contact the City of Raleigh Public Affairs Department at 919-996-3100.
+If you have any questions concerning the operation moderated discussions, please contact the City of Raleigh Communications Department at 919-996-3100.